 Rate of growth is a very important factor which can be controlled by you as a new owner.
 Growing too quickly will put joints under more strain and lead to problems later in life.
 Feeding a good quality puppy food, ideally specifically designed for large breed puppies, and monitoring their weight are important.

 When we see a new large breed puppy we will usually make a growth chart to plot their weight up to 20 weeks old, comparing it with maximum, minimum and average growth for their breed.
 This allows you to make adjustments to the amount of food they are given.
 Many puppy diets will advise that large breed dogs change to a ‘junior’ food at around 6months to prevent excessive growth rate.

 Exercise needs to be controlled until your large breed dog is mature (up to 18 months old for some giant breeds), to prevent extra strain on growing joints.

 This means gradually building up the amount and intensity of their exercise and avoiding major hill walking etc until they are an adult.

-Males – Neutering or castration involves an operation to remove the testicles and is usually done from 9months of age.
-The advantages include :
+Males – Neutering or castration involves an operation to remove the testicles and is usually done from 9months of age in small/medium breeds or from 12 months in large breeds.
+The advantages include :-

 We can help you take out a four week free policy with Petplan to make sure they are covered from the earliest opportunity.